-Felipe Costa is a BJJ World Champion and one of the top Roosterweights in Jiu Jitsu today, he became a sensation in the Jiu Jitsu realm after achieving his first gold medal at the World Championships, Felipe had never achieved a gold medal at a major competition before that date, this was the first time a competitor achieved the most coveted of medals at the black belt division without having previously established a name for himself.
-“Magrinho” is also the author of a successful series of online episodes called “Felipe 30+” which report his preparation for the World Championship after a serious injury.
+Felipe Costa is a BJJ World Champion and one of the top roosterweights in Jiu Jitsu, he became a sensation in the Jiu Jitsu realm after achieving his first gold medal at the World Championships, Felipe had never won a medal at a major competition before that date, which made him the first competitor ever to win the most coveted of medals at the black belt division without having previously established a name for himself.
+Felipe Costa is also the author of a successful series of online episodes called “Felipe 30+” which report his preparation for the World Championship after a serious injury.

 Nickname: “Magrinho” – not many people call him by this name, it means skinny guy and it started after Felipe won the World title in 2003 when the magazine NOCAUTE wrote on its covering of the event “Felipe Costa takes over Skinny’s throne.”

 - 2x World Champion (2003 – CBJJ, 2006 – CBJJO)

 - European Champion – Adult division (2008)

 - Brazilian National Champion – Adult division (2007)

 - 3x World Champion MASTER category – International Masters Championship (2010 – 2011– 2013)

 - Rio de Janeiro State Champion – Adult division (2010 – primeira Etapa)

 - Rio Open Champion – Adult division (2013)

 - Brazilian Cup Champion – Adult division (2009)